neilchalk/r-for-prodmgmt/InfluxDB/README.md

 This takes the timing metric for API responses and charts it.
 This plot exaple shows using a date from the time series in the title.

 ### 2. Feature usage of "feature X"
-Example of querying the metric tracking feature usage over time, this example also shows how to fill the returned time series with "0" for further processing using R.
+Example of querying the metric tracking feature usage over time, this example also shows how to fill the returned time series with "0" for further processing using R. (this example could also fill the returned time series with "0" for further processing by setting the InfluxDB query with ", value fill(0)" on the end)

 ### 3. Feature usage and filter parameter by environment
-Example of querying the metric tracking feature parameter usage by environment, this example also shows how to fill the returned time series with "0" for further processing by setting the InfluxDB query.
+Example of querying the metric tracking feature parameter usage by environment.

 ### 4. Feature usage and retrieval type by environment
 Example of querying the metric tracking feature parameter usage month on month.
 This shows using dplyr to summarise the data and convert values for display, leaving the original dataset as is.